joshelson/vagrant-asterisk-dev/README.md

     $ git clone https://github.com/joshelson/vagrant-asterisk-dev.git
     $ cd vagrant-asterisk-dev

 Ensure your SSH key is loaded.
-Command will be simialr to:
+Command will be similar to:

     $ ssh-add ~/.ssh/id_rsa
+    $ ssh-agent

 Now you can build the VM: